NirbhayBawankule/python-message-encoder/README.md

 # python-message-encoder
-A simple Python script that encodes and decodes messages by shifting characters and adding random padding
+A simple Python script that encodes and decodes messages by shifting characters and adding random padding 🔐 Python Message Encoder & Decoder
-# Python Message Encoder/Decoder

-This is a simple Python project that encodes and decodes messages.
+A beginner-friendly Python project that lets you encode and decode secret messages using simple transformations and random noise.
+Built using basic string manipulation and randomness — great for learning and fun!

-## 🔐 Features
+✨ Features

-- Encodes messages by:
+Encodes each word by:

-  - Shifting the first letter of each word to the end
+Moving the first letter to the end

-  - Adding random 3-letter prefixes and suffixes
+Adding 3 random letters to the beginning and end

-- Decodes the message by reversing the transformation
-- Handles short words (less than 3 characters) by simply reversing them
+Reverses short words (less than 3 characters)

+Decodes the message back to the original form

-## 📦 How to Use
+💠 How to Use

-1. Run the script:
-   `python message_encoder.py`
-2. Enter a message when prompted
-3. See the encoded and decoded output

-## 💡 Example

-**Input:**
-`hello world`

-**Encoded:**
-`kxzellohja qwrorldwzp`

-**Decoded:**
-`hello world`

-## 🛠️ Technologies

-- Python 3.x
-- Standard library only (no external dependencies)
+Run the project using any Python environment (like Jupyter Notebook or a Python IDE):

+python message_encoder.py

+Or open the message_encoder.ipynb notebook and run the cells.

+You'll be prompted to enter a message.
+Example:

+Input:

+hello world

+Encoded Output:

+xwqellohzu jkeorldwfp

+Decoded Output:

+hello world

+📁 Files Included

+message_encoder.ipynb — main notebook with all code and logic

+README.md — this file

+(optional) LICENSE — if added, explains usage permissions (MIT recommended)

+🎯 What I Learned

+String slicing and indexing in Python

+Working with random and string modules

+Function writing and logic structuring

+Clean code practices and documentation

+🧠 About This Project

+This project was made as part of my Python learning journey.
+It's a great small project to practice functions, loops, and randomness.
+Feel free to explore, fork, or suggest changes!

-## 📄 License
+📜 License

-MIT
+This project is licensed under the MIT License.
+See the LICENSE file for more info.

+🤝🏼 Author

+Made with ❤️ by Nirbhay BawankuleLinkedIn • GitHub (Add your real links)